egonw/blog/_posts/2006-12-10-including-smiles-cml-and-inchi-in.markdown

 ## Including CML in blogs and other RSS feeds

-I blogged about including [CML in blogs](http://chem-bla-ics.blogspot.com/2006/02/blogging-chemistry-on-blogspotcom.html) last February, and can generally refer to this article published last year: *Chemical markup, XML, and the World Wide Web.
+I blogged about including [CML in blogs <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/02/18/blogging-chemistry-on-blogspotcom.html) last February, and can generally refer to this article published last year: *Chemical markup, XML, and the World Wide Web.
 5.
-Applications of chemical metadata in RSS aggregators* (PMID:[15032525](https://chem-bla-ics.blogspot.com/2006/12/including-smiles-cml-and-inchi-in.html), DOI:[10.1021/ci034244p](https://doi.org/10.1021/ci034244p)).
+Applications of chemical metadata in RSS aggregators* (PMID:[15032525](https://pubmed.ncbi.nlm.nih.gov/15032525), DOI:[10.1021/ci034244p](https://doi.org/10.1021/ci034244p)).
 Basically, it just comes down to putting the CML code into the HTML version of your blog content, though I appreciate the need for plugins.